labintsev/ladd-and-weights/paper_en.md

 One-stage detectors are used more often today due to the good ratio of accuracy and speed [Carranza-García 2020].
 Nowadays, computationally more complex architectures based on transformers are known [Shehzadi 2023].
 But heavy computing makes it difficult to use such architectures in real-world applications.

-Another very effective technique for improving prediction accuracy is the Slicing Aided Hyper Inference (SAHI) window method [Akyon 2022].
-However, to pay for increased accuracy is increased computational costs, especially for processing high-resolution images.
-An adaptive method is also known to reduce unnecessary calculations [Zhang 2023].
-However, the question of choosing the optimal window size and model for detection is still open.

 The most popular benchmarks for comparing different object detection architectures are COCO [Lin 2014] and Pascal Voc [Everingham 2010].
 These datasets have a large number of marked-up images, unfortunately, not relevant to our special task.